Current activities of the CalEPA Border Affairs program and the California-Mexico Border Relations Council (CMBRC).

-Baja California’s Environmental Protection Agency (SPA) is holding a workshop regarding California-Baja California Waste Tire and Solid Waste Management.
-Speakers will include waste tire experts from San Diego State University and CalRecycle.
+Baja California’s Environmental Protection Agency (SPA) held a workshop regarding California-Baja California Waste Tire and Solid Waste Management.
+Speakers included waste tire experts from San Diego State University and CalRecycle.
 For presentations and materials, please click the following links:

 - Tire-Derived Aggregate Usage Guide in Spanish – Agregado Derivado de Neumático

 - Presentation: Models and Financing for Waste Tires